GeneralBots/botbook/src/08-config/llm-config.md

 ### Connection Refused

 Connection errors usually indicate server configuration issues.
-Verify `llm-server` is set to true if expecting BotServer to run the server.
+Verify `llm-server` is set to true if expecting botserver to run the server.
 Check that the configured port is not already in use by another process.
 Ensure firewall rules allow connections on the specified port.

 ## Best Practices